International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 issuance of a tamper-proof credential, such as a W3C verifiable credential (VC) which provides proof of the attribute of membership.

-The DSA also performs other functional roles not directly related to building trust but necessary for the operation of a data space.
+The DSGA also performs other functional roles not directly related to building trust but necessary for the operation of a data space.
 These are primarily the mandatory function of regulating the lifecycle of membership (participant discoverability, issuing of membership